karunsiri/gitpitch-test/PITCHME.md

-# Flux
+# GitPitch

-An application architecture for React
+Markdown presentation for everyon on Git

 ---

-### Flux Design
+### What's Good

-- Dispatcher: blah blah blah
-- Stores: blah blah blah blah
-- Views: view view view view
+- It's Free
+- It's using markdown
+- It comes with speaker view, timer, overview, etc. Just like other presentation tools
+- The presentation is hosted on Git repo

 ---